rolandasj/wc3-stuff/01-Recipes/01-Misc.md

 Sauron's Ring = Ancient Hobbit Ring + They're All Mortal + Otherworld Gloves + Flame of Peithar (Doom) + Hammer of the Damned (Saphiron)

 Lord of Legions = Azazel's Essence + Azazel's Bloodletter + Grim Shield + Azazel's Call + Matter of Suffering + Arcane Keys
-Crafted in Hassan's Prison on Helmod
-Ban = Lord of Legions + Bloodheart of Kil'jaeden + Recipe for Ban
+Crafted in Hassan's Prison on Helmod (you sail to it 110 + area, its illadin prison, move with a courier) Ban = Lord of Legions + Bloodheart of Kil'jaeden + Recipe for Ban
 Silence = Lord of Legions + Bloodheart of Kil'jaeden + Recipe for Silence
 Astral = Lord of Legions + Bloodheart of Kil'jaeden + Recipe for Astral